-Indicator Narrative Trend (scale 1 - 5) Vibrant Resilient Communities Significant job loss still occurs, with greater numbers for the upper Waikato FMU.
-Less of a step change in this scenario, with lower impact but still significant.
-Affordability of infrastructure is a concern, for example historically in Waitomo District debt per capita has been high. ↓3 Employment (with an emphasis on type, variety and diversity of jobs) The impact on employment will be approximately 2000 jobs lost across the region.
-The impact on dairy farming is around 65 per cent of the total job losses, along with the related dairy support and manufacturing sectors.
-There is a large impact on horticultural jobs with a shift in land use away from horticulture.
-There is some question around the feasibility and likelihood of this shift happening, to the degree envisaged by the model, given the lower Waikato's crucial role in providing food nationally.
-Some jobs losses would be mitigated by new jobs being created within the region, particularly in forestry, and professional and administrative services.
-Professional and administrative services are already strong employers for the region, and it is likely some employment increase will come from people retraining and shifting into these fields.
-Peoples' and communities' resilience in the face of challenges also needs to reflected, and it is likely new and innovative ways of making a living will emerge, enabling people to remain employed within their local communities.
-The extent to which this may happen is hard to predict, but it seems likely that some secondary employment opportunities, related to the growth in forestry, are likely: for example, craft or trade-based uses of wood.
+Indicator Narrative Vibrant Resilient Communities Significant job loss still occurs, with greater numbers for the upper Waikato FMU.
+Less of a step change in this scenario, with lower Affordability of infrastructure is a concern, for example historically in Waitomo District debt per capita has been high.
+Employment (with an emphasis on type, variety and diversity of jobs) The impact on employment will be approximately 2000 jobs lost across the region.
+The impact on dairy farming is around 65 per cent of with the related dairy support and manufacturing sectors.
+There is a large impact on horticultural jobs with a shift in land use away from question around the feasibility and likelihood of this shift happening, to the degree envisaged by the model, given the lower Waikato's or nationally.
+Some jobs losses would be mitigated by new jobs being created within the region, particularly in forestry, and professional a Professional and administrative services are already strong employers for the region, and it is likely some employment increase will c and shifting into these fields.
+Peoples' and communities' resilience in the face of challenges also needs to reflected, and it is likely new and innovative ways of n enabling people to remain employed within their local communities.
+The extent to which this may happen is hard to predict, but it seems employment opportunities, related to the growth in forestry, are likely: for example, craft or trade-based uses of wood.
 It is also anticipated that there will be an increase in tourism, and as a result tourism jobs.
-This may particularly be the case in more remote rural areas where residents will be forced to consider what else they can do.
-However, it is unlikely the job increases flowing from international tourism will be significant: New Zealand already has a clean green image, and improvements in the rivers' water quality are unlikely to have a significant impact on this.
-Domestic tourism promises greater gains, both in terms of jobs and the economy.
+This may particularly be the case in more residents will be forced to consider what else they can do.
+However, it is unlikely the job increases flowing from international touris Zealand already has a clean green image, and improvements in the rivers' water quality are unlikely to have a significant impact on this. greater gains, both in terms of jobs and the economy.
 The spread of job losses and shifts is not constant across the region.
-The upper Waikato will experience more significant dairy-related job losses than the other FMUs, while (as is to be expected) the \ 3 been less scope for diversity, will be hardest hit.
-This is likely to exacerbate existing trends where younger people are moving away from rural areas to find work.
+The upper Waikato will experience more significant dairy-related FMUs, while (as is to be expected) the lower Waikato FMU carries the brunt of the horticulture (other primary) related job losses.
+Waipe Similarly, gains in certain employment areas (construction; professional and administrative) are greater in some FMUs than others, although the model what is driving these.
+Overall, in the context of total regional employment, the job losses for scenarios 2 and 3 are relatively model of numbers, the industries where the most jobs will be lost are not major employers.
+However, it is likely that smaller rural communities been less scope for diversity, will be hardest hit.
+This is likely to exacerbate existing trends where younger people are moving away from